s-victor/TinyPedal/docs/customization.md

 ## Brake temperature
 **This widget displays brake temperature info.**

+Note, if temperature drops below `-100` degrees Celsius, temperature readings will be replaced by unavailable sign as `-`.
+This usually indicates brake failure, or brake is not available on one of the wheels.

     layout
 2 layouts are available: `0` = vertical layout, `1` = horizontal layout.